ErpNetDocs/tech/modules/crm/clientcenter/orders/orders.md

 >
 > Orders that are started but not placed are automatically saved and registered with status **New**.

+### Document types

+Administrators can optionally configure the Orders page interface to display only orders of a certain document type.

+The **OrderDocumentTypes JSON setting** defines which document type or types are shown as listed by their IDs.
+Types that are not specified are automatically filtered out.

-## Sales order document
+## Order document

-If you click the **blue arrow button** on the leftmost portion of a row, you can open a sales order document.
+If you click the **blue arrow button** on the leftmost portion of a row, you can open an order document.

-The document itself includes customer and enterprise company data, as well as individual lines breakdown.
+Inside, you can find customer and enterprise company data, as well as individual lines breakdown.

 ![pictures](pictures/orders_sele.png)

 ### Actions

-1. It is possible to **download** a sales order as a PDF file.
+1. It is possible to **download** an order as a PDF file.

     ![pictures](pictures/order_details_download.png)